-- -. involved evaluation of animals;
+- involved evaluation of animals;

-- -. provided information only on other fluoride exposures (for example, toothpastes and nonformula dietary sources);
+- provided information only on other fluoride exposures (for example, toothpastes and nonformula dietary sources);

-- -. focused on primary teeth.
+- focused on primary teeth.

 CEBD staff members searched MEDLINE for articles published until Sept.
-9, 2008, to identify systematic reviews and current clinical studies that addressed the following clinical question: Is consumption of infant formula reconstituted with water that contains various concentrations of fluoride by infants from birth to 12 months associated with an increased risk of developing enamel fluorosis in the permanent dentition?
+9, 2008, to identify systematic reviews and current clinical studies that addressed the following clinical question: Is

-Systematic reviews

-The CEBD staff members limited the search to English-language articles and systematic review or meta-analysis articles and used the following search terms: "fluorosis" OR "Fluorosis, Dental" (Medical Subject Headings [MeSH] Terms) OR "mottled teeth" AND "bottlefeed\" OR "bottlefeed\" OR "bottlefeed\" OR "bottlefed" OR "bottle-feed" OR "bottle-feed" OR "infant formula\" OR "formula\" OR "formula fed" OR "reconstituted milk" OR "infant food" OR "bottled water" OR "breastfeed\" OR "breast feed\" OR "breast feed\" OR "breast feed\" OR "breast feed" OR "feeding behavior" OR "food analysis" OR "epidemiologic factors" OR "time factors" NOT "animals" (MeSH Terms) NOT "humans" (MeSH Terms).
+Systematic reviews.
+The CEBD staff members limited the search to English-language articles and systematic review or meta-analysis articles and used the following search terms: "fluorosis" OR "Fluorosis, Dental" (Medical Subject Headings [MeSH] Terms) OR "mottled teeth" AND "bottlefeed" OR "bottle feed" OR "bottle-feed" OR "bottlefed" OR "bottle fed" OR "bottle-fed" OR "infant formula" OR "formula AND "feeding" OR "formula fed" OR "reconstituted milk" OR "infant food" OR "bottled water" OR "breastfeed" OR "breast feed" OR "breastfeed" OR "breastfed" OR "breast fed" OR "nutrition physiology" OR "diet OR "feeding behavior" OR "food analysis" OR "epidemiologic factors" OR "time factors" NOT "animals" (MeSH Terms) NOT "humans" (MeSH Terms).